Best Categories for Luggage & Bags

 Luggage > Checked Luggage

-Checked luggage remains essential for long-haul and family travel.
-Although carry-on avoidance is trending, checked bags still account for over 40% of all luggage sales.
-Premium hardside checked luggage with spinner wheels commands strong margins and loyal repeat customers.
+Checked luggage is still a must for long trips and family travel.
+Even with the rise of carry-on-only travel, checked bags make up over 40% of all luggage sales.
+Premium hardside checked luggage with spinner wheels earns strong margins and keeps customers coming back.

 Crossbody & Messenger Bags